fuma-nama/B-JDA/README.md

 A discord library based on jda for kotlin
 <br>
-Added a flexible UI API which inspired by React.js
+Provides a flexible UI System which is inspired by React.js
 <br>
-Used for my own bots only, might be out of maintenance
+And many utility functions to speed up you development.

 ## Installation
 ### Maven: